 The maximum HOME investment, therefore, is limited to the LOWEST of the pro-rata share of eligible costs, the HOME Program Maximum per Unit Subsidy Limit, or the financial gap as determined by a subsidy layering analysis.

-The maximum for HOME Down-payment Assistance is $14,999 per HOME-assisted unit.
-However, it should be noted that this limit is also subject to underwriting analysis, and HOME Awardees cannot provide Down-Payment Assistance in an amount over and above the amount required to permit the homebuyer(s) to qualify to purchase the home.
+The maximum for HOME Down-payment Assistance is $20,000 per HOME-assisted unit.
+However, it should be noted that this limit is also subject to underwriting analysis, and HOME Administering Subrecipients cannot provide Direct Homebuyer Assistance in an amount over and above the amount required to permit the homebuyer(s) to qualify to purchase the home.

 Maximum Awards for Activities

 The maximum amount of HOME funds that will be awarded to a Rental or a Homeownership development is $1,000,000.
-The maximum amount of HOME funds that will be awarded to a Homeowner Rehabilitation project is $300,000 plus 5% of the Award in Administrative funds.
-The maximum amount of HOME funds for Down-Payment Assistance programs will be $200,000.
-The Maximum amount of HOME funds for a Tenant-Based Rental Assistance program will be $500,000.
+The maximum amount of HOME funds for Down-Payment Assistance programs will be $300,000.

 12. Period of Affordability